Yes, this is my real voice.

 Takeaways

 More than anything else, this project taught me how to self-direct a full project for an extended period of time.
-Building Bookmarkd was a marathon, but it’s a marathon whose results I’m particularly proud of.
+Building Bookmarkd was a marathon, but I’m incredibly proud

-Bookmarkd is both a product concept meant to tackle a problem plaguing the modern iteration of one of the oldest forms of entertainment, and a wholehearted expression of myself as a designer.
-I’m grateful to have had this opportunity to present my design sense and strategic mind together so holistically, and I hope the work speaks to that.
+Bookmarkd is both a genuine attempt at creating a solution for the shortcomings I recognize in book marketing and publicity today, and a wholehearted expression of myself as a designer.
+I’m grateful for the opportunity to present my design sense and strategic mind together so holistically, and with a subject I’m so passionate about.